-Male Scarlet Robins have an impressive bright red chest and a black back.
-Check out this video for a close-up look.
-The females are much less impressive in colour with a dull grey to brown coat but they are no less cute.
+Male Scarlet Robins have an impressive bright red chest and a black back with a conspicuous white patch above the bill.
+Like many bird species, the females are much less striking with a dull grey to brown coat and a lighter reddish chest.

-Found in south-eastern and south-western Australia, the Scarlet Robin is able to live in all sorts of habitats from open forests to grasslands.
-These buddies are the most common robin in our backyards as they seem to cope better in urban areas, like this one sitting on a fence.
-Because it is so small, the Scarlet Robin likes to live in areas with a thick undergrowth to hide in and to offer protection for its nest.
+The Scarlet Robin lives in varied habitats from open forests to grasslands on mainland Australia, while the Norfolk Island robins prefer rainforests.
+These buddies are the most common robin in our backyards as they cope well in urban areas.
+Because it is so small, the Scarlet Robin prefers areas with a thick undergrowth to hide in and to offer protection for its nest.

 These beautiful birds form life-long bonds with their partners.
 They both have very specific roles in their relationship.
 The male Scarlet Robin is the main defender of their territory.
-He sings from high perches, letting other males know not to intrude on his turf.
-The male robin has a beautiful warbling trill ‘wee-cheedalee-dalee’ that you can hear in this video.
+He sings from high perches to deter other males.
+The male robin has a beautiful warbling trill 'wee-cheedalee-dalee'

-The female Scarlet Robin is the handy one in the relationship who gets stuck into building the nest.
-She uses grass and twigs as the main building material and secures them with spider webs.
-Then she makes her little nest extra cosy by lining it with animal fur.
-Her finishing touch is making sure the nest is camouflaged by adding lichen and moss to the outside.
+The female Scarlet Robin constructs the nest, using grass and twigs as the main building material and securing them with spider webs, lining it with animal fur.
+She camouflages the nest by adding lichen and moss to the outside.

-Mum robin will usually lay around three eggs which can make her small nest a little squishy.
-Mum will do the incubating of the eggs while dad feeds her.
-Once the babies have hatched, mum and dad take it in turns to feed them, even after they’ve left the nest.
+Females will usually lay around three eggs in her small nest, incubating the eggs while the male brings her food.
+Once the babies have hatched, the parents take turns to feed them, even after they've left the nest.

 In winter these robins mainly forage on the ground looking for insects to eat.
-Right now, during summer they move to the tree trunks and leaves to search for food.
-Thus they give you year-round insect removal from different parts of your garden.
-Their habit of foraging on the ground can make them vulnerable to being preyed on by cats so keep your pets inside as much as possible.
-Check out this site for more information.
+During summer they search tree trunks and leaves for food, giving you year-round insect removal from different parts of your garden.

-To encourage these beautiful robins into your garden, plant a variety of different sized native shrubs to give these birds cover from predators while they forage.
-Bushy shrubs such as native rosemary or weeping wattle can also help cool down your garden and house during hot weather as well as cooling down little birds.
+To encourage Scarlet Robins into your garden, plant a variety of different sized native shrubs to give them cover from predators while they forage.
+Bushy shrubs such as native rosemary or weeping wattle can also help cool down your garden during hot weather as well as cooling down little birds.

 The Noongar people of south-western Australia say that in the Dreaming Chitty-Chitty the Willie Wagtail and Karlimoot the Scarlet Robin were fighting over hunting rights when Chitty-Chitty hit Karlimoot in the face making his beak bleed and forever staining his chest red.
 To this day the wagtail still chases the robin from its territory and claims the best hunting grounds.